w3c/cogai/demos/README.md

 ### Acquisition of Muscle Memory

-The cortico cerebellar circuit supports real-time control over many muscles using sensory relayed via the cortex as a means of carrying out actions devolved to it by the cortico basal ganglia circuit.
+The cortico cerebellar circuit supports real-time control over many muscles using sensory data relayed via the cortex as a means of carrying out actions devolved to it by the cortico basal ganglia circuit.
 A series of demos will explore the potential for acquisition of [muscle memory](https://en.wikipedia.org/wiki/Muscle_memory) in terms of a hierarchy of automata, and the progressive reduction of the need for conscious attention and control through successive repetitions of each action.